 Since Verizon said it was the first large telecommunications company to deploy field tests of 5G technology three years ago, the excitement that has generated the promise of this technology continues to grow.

 But do not think that the arrival of this network is just about supercharging the connection of your cell phone to the network.
 Considers that the 5G network is the technology that will allow autonomous vehicles to communicate with each other, or that people can wirelessly transmit virtual reality content in high definition through their VR lenses.

 It is the next (fifth) generation of cellular technology that promises to greatly improve the speed, coverage and responsiveness of wireless networks.
 How fast are we talking?
 Think about 10 to 100 times faster than your current cellular connection, and even faster than anything you can get with a fiber optic cable in your home.
 (You can download a full season of Stranger Things in seconds).

 No. One of the key advantages is something known as low latency.
 This term is mentioned a lot.
 Latency is the response time between when you click on a link or start streaming a video on your phone, send the request to the network, and when the network responds and takes you to the link’s website or starts playing your video.

 The waiting time can last about 20 milliseconds with the current networks.
+If you are wondering how fast 5g network really is compared to other networks you should check internet speed using speedcheck.org.
 It does not seem to be much, but with 5G, the latency is reduced to 1 millisecond.